Wal8800/wal8800.github.io/docs/_posts/2022-04-15-application-indicator-ubuntu.markdown

     <img src="{{ '/assets/img/appindicator/no_styling_appindicator.png' | relative_url }}" />
 </div>

 At this point, I didn't understand enough about how the app indicator work to know whether I could create something similar to the trailer app.
-Questions that I :
+Questions that I want to figure out was:

-- Why do we need the additional extension to display the app indicator menu?
+- Why do we need the additional extension to display the app indicator icon and menu?
-- Why did the markup styling didn't get apply on the app indicator menu label?
+- Why did the markup styling didn't apply on the app indicator menu label?

 So I started digging into the inner details and noted my findings in the rest of this post.